-Even though you’re eager to see the extent of your new waist reduction and curves you must be careful to season your corset with gentle “breaking in” while you accustom yourself to the feel of it, and while the steels and fabric mould to your body.
+Even though you’re eager to see the extent of your new waist reduction you must take care to season your corset with gentle “breaking in”.
+This allows you to accustom yourself to the feel of it, and lets the steels and fabric mould to your body without risk of damage.
 This makes the corset more comfortable for you and helps you slowly achieve your desired reduction.
-Full information about this can be found here.
+Full information can be found in this article.

-Tightening the corset is a gradual and gentle process, adjust your corset smoothly from the top into the loops at the waist, and the bottom up to the loops at the waist.
+Tightening the corset is a gradual and gentle process, give it time.
+Adjust your corset smoothly from the top down into the loops at the waist, and the bottom up to the loops at the waist.
 At no point should you tug or yank on the lacing.
 You should end up with a straight, even gap from top to bottom.
 This video may help you!

 When it’s time to take the corset off, and you have gently loosened your lacing from the loops set at the waist outwards, you may undo your front fastening and air your corset out overnight.
 When it’s complete, tie the laces up neatly so they don’t tangle.
 Your corset box or our corset bags are a good way to store your corsets when not in use.

 Long term care

-Do not wash your corset, certain types can be hand washed (you will be advised if yours is suitable- this is mostly restricted to ribbon corsets) but most will require dry cleaning.
+Please do not wash your corset!
+Certain types can be hand washed (you will be advised if yours is suitable- this is mostly restricted to ribbon corsets) but most will require dry cleaning.
 Small marks can be removed with a wrung out damp cloth (not a wet one) You can also gently wipe down the lining after wear in this way.
-You can ensure your corset remains fresh by airing it out overnight and light use of Febreze.
+You can ensure your corset remains fresh by airing it out overnight and occasionally treating the lining with baking soda.
 It is advisable to wear a corset liner if you waist train regularly to protect both you and your corset lining.
-Ask us about our silk camisole liners and how they can work for you.

 We advise that you don’t tie your corset laces around your waist once they have been tightened.
 This can prove to be abrasive to your outer fabric over time and can cause thinning of the fibres or even holes.